Our Core Principles

-Most investors spend their time focused on what’s already happened and economic data that is months old or focused on forecasts 3 months in the future, or further.
+In contrast, most investors spend their time focused on what’s already happened and on economic data that is months old, or focused on forecasts three months in the future, or further.

-In sharp contrast, our research is focused on better understanding what is happening right now.
-We certainly keep an eye on what’s already occurred and pay attention to potential future developments.
-However, our experience tells us that if you understand what’s happening right now, it gives you keen insight into the risks and opportunities that most investors miss.
+We certainly keep an eye on what’s already occurred, and pay sharp attention to potential future developments.
+However, our experience tells us that by understanding what’s happening right now, we can gain insights most investors miss.

 Focusing on slopes

-In order to be successful in this business it is imperative to remain data-dependent, which means you let the data alone drive your decisions, not the narrative being told about the data.
+In order to be a successful investor, it is imperative to remain data dependent.
+Being data dependent means that data alone drives your decisions, not the narratives that people spin about the data.

 Focusing on Extremes

-Most investors focus on averages.
-When it comes to economic data they focus on how the data performed versus the “consensus expectation,” which is the average opinion of a group of economists.
+In contrast, most investors focus on averages.
+With economic data, they focus on how the data performed versus the “consensus expectation,” which is the average opinion of a group of economists.
 When it comes to financial markets, they focus on average returns and moving averages to help guide their decisions.

-We monitor the trend of economic and financial market data to alert us to extreme measures of fundamental, quantitative and behavioral factors because averages don’t provide any guidance.
+We say that averages don’t provide any significant guidance.
+Instead, we monitor the trend of economic and financial market data to alert us to extreme measures of fundamental, quantitative and behavioral factors.

-In the same way biologists study disease to better understand the healthy body or meteorologists study hurricanes to better understand every day, local weather.
+We study the extremes in markets for the same reason biologists study disease to better understand the healthy body, or meteorologists study hurricanes to better understand everyday, local weather.

-When studying economies and markets, its understanding the abnormal and irregular, the Extremes, that provides the greatest insight into risks and opportunities.
+When analyzing economies and markets, it’s understanding the abnormal and irregular—the extremes—that provides the greatest insight into risks and opportunities.

 Request a Trial